AssemblyScript/website/src/getting-started.md

   Package info containing the necessary commands to compile to WebAssembly.

   ./tests/index.js
-  Stater test to check that the module is functioning.
+  Starter test to check that the module is functioning.

   ./index.html
   Starter HTML file that loads the module in a browser.